 Old school martial arts film stars make their silver screen comeback in historical war film God of War.
-Even with a premise that borders on nationalistic, God of War is underperforming in China.
+Still, even with a veteran cast as well as a premise that borders on nationalistic, God of War is underperforming in China.
 The film saw approximately USD 9.25 million, a little over a week since its release, in the Chinese box office.
 This isn’t a particularly impressive number in China, where it is overshadowed by Hollywood imports, Wonder Woman and The Mummy.
 In a hilarious parallel, though, The Mummy is also performing poorly in its own domestic box office.
-But at least folks of The Mummy are collecting some coins somewhere; the film surpassed God of War‘s cumulative gross within a day.
+But at least folks of The Mummy are able to collect coins somewhere — the film surpassed God of War‘s cumulative gross in China within a day.
 Scientology lives on.
 So, what went wrong with God of War?
 Is it solely the fault of its marketing team, or does the film itself also fall short?

 Chinese name: 荡寇风云 国语